eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 - **Programming and MIDI Mode**: Use the toggle switch to switch between MIDI mode and programming mode.
 Programming mode is for flashing new code.

 ## CC
-Pitch Wheel - Putch Bend
+Pitch Wheel - Pitch Bend

 CC4 - Velocity Sensitivity, 0 = Off, 1 - 127 Adjust Range (1 has the least sensitivity)

 ## Presets (Each preset is on a different MIDI Channel)